-The Pre-stage Cache feature allows you to proactively warm the LOTA (Local Object Transport Accelerator) cache for CoreWeave AI Object Storage.
-By issuing a HeadObject call against any object, you instruct LOTA to fetch the complete object from backend storage and place it into the distributed NVMe cache on your Nodes without transferring a response body to your client.
 This eliminates the “cold start” latency penalty that occurs on first reads.
-Training jobs with a warm cache can see 30-50% faster first epochs, inference services can achieve sub-second Time-To-First-Token for large models, and checkpoint restores complete at full cache speed from the very first byte.
-Other benefits include:Documentation Index
+Training jobs with a warm cache can see 30% to 50% faster first epochs, inference services can achieve sub-second Time-To-First-Token for large models, and checkpoint restores complete at full cache speed from the first byte.

-- No SDK changes required.
+HeadObjectreturns only headers.
+All cache-fill traffic stays inside the backend CoreWeave network. - No SDK changes required.
 Works with any S3-compatible tool or SDK (AWS CLI, Boto3, s3cmd) with no custom headers or proprietary extensions.

 Use cases

-The following use cases benefit from pre-staging the LOTA cache:| Use Case | Description |
+The following use cases benefit from pre-staging the LOTA cache:| Use case | Description |

 |---|---|